FrankR85/GnuCOBOL-Dev-Environment/README.md

 *  There you go.
 Make sure everything is setup correctly e.g. by running `cobc --version`.

 # Examples
-I am a big fan of the [Cobol-Unit-Test project](https://github.com/neopragma/cobol-unit-test) so I modified it a bit and included it GnuCobol Dev Environment.
+I am a big fan of the [Cobol-Unit-Test project](https://github.com/neopragma/cobol-unit-test) so I modified it a bit and included it in this distribution.

 Navigate to http://localhost:8080/fizzbuzz from your windows machine.
 You will notice that the `FizzBuzz` implementation is not yet correct.
 Try to complete it:
 * from your `ssh` session type `cd fizzbuzz` and then `. run-ut.sh`